Discover Cahill’s Lookout near Katoomba in the Blue Mountains

 Megalong Valley views from Cahill’s Lookout

-Secondly, unlike lookouts such as Echo Point and Lincoln’s Rock that overlook the Jamison Valley, Cahill’s Lookout faces the Megalong Valley, which offers a much different scenery.
+Secondly, unlike lookouts such as Echo Point and Lincoln’s Rock that face the Jamison Valley, Cahill’s Lookout faces the Megalong Valley, which offers a very different perspective.

 The Narrow Neck Peninsula, clearly visible from the viewing platform, is the plateau in the middle that divides these two major valleys.